 - A Review of Bat Mitigation in Relation to Highway Severance, (2011), O’Connor and Green

-- Bats and wind turbines, BCT
+- Bats and wind turbines, Bat Conservation Trust

 - Bat Workers’ Manual, 3rd Edition, (2004), Mitchell-Jones, A.J. & Mcleish, A.P., JNCC, Peterborough